-David Sherrill will host a PSI4Education workshop Dec 19-20, 2016 at Georgia Tech.
-We will be developing some new computational chemistry lab modules using PSI4 1.1.
+David Sherrill hosted a PSI4Education workshop Dec 19-20, 2016 at Georgia Tech.
+We discussed some new computational chemistry lab modules using PSI4 1.1.

 Ryan Richard gave a talk on the Pulsar project and interfacing it to PSI4 as part of the symposium on Emerging Technologies in Computational Chemistry at the 2016 Fall National ACS meeting in Philadelphia.